KonnexionsGmbH/db_seeder/README.md

 | max.row.t...t=9...9 | MAX_ROW_T...T | Relational DB | number of rows to be generated (per database table t...t) |
 |     |     |     |     |

-## 4. Database Brand Specifica
+## 4. Database Management System Specifica

 [DBeaver](https://dbeaver.io/) is a great tool to analyze the database content.
-Below are also the DBeaver based connection parameter examples for each database.
+Below are also DBeaver based connection parameter examples for each database management system.

 ### 4.1 CrateDB